coderefinery/cmake/_episodes/03-compilers.md

 $ make
 ```

-- It is often useful to set
+It is often useful to set:

 ```cmake
 # we default to Release build type